vectorgrp/xcp-lite/README.md

 xcp-lite also implements a concept to measure variables on stack or as thread local instances.

-Currently xcp-lite for Rust uses a C library build from XCPlite sources, which contains the XCP server, an ethernet transport layer with its rx/tx server threads, the protocol layer, time stamp generation and time synchronisation.
+Currently xcp-lite for Rust uses a C library build from XCPlite sources, which contains the XCP server, an ethernet transport layer with its rx/tx server threads, the protocol layer, time stamp generation and time synchronization.
 The C implementation is optimized for speed by minimizing copying and locking data.
 There are no heap allocations.
 The Rust layer includes the registry and A2L generation, wrapper types for calibration parameters and macros to capture measurement data on events.

 The code should work on Linux, Windows and Mac, Intel and ARM.